Billingegroup/cookiecutter/doc/source/cookiecutter_guide.rst

     If you are unsure, please ask for help.

-If you are here starting a new project, The :ref:`1, Pre-commit workflow <cookiecutter-workflow-pre-commit>` section has been taken care for you already in the group's Python structure.
-Next, visit `installation <_cookiecutter-installation>`_ section and download the dependencies that we will be using.
+If you are here starting a new project, the :ref:`1, Pre-commit workflow <cookiecutter-workflow-pre-commit>` section is completed in the project template.
+Visit `installation <_cookiecutter-installation>`_ section and download the dependencies that we will be using.

 1. Type ``cookiecutter https://github.com/billingegroup/cookiecutter`` inside the package directory.

 2. Answer the questions as the following -- note that (default) means to hit enter without modifying anything:

-   :github_org: diffpy
+:github_org: The GitHub organization name or owner's GitHub username. e.g., ``Billingegroup``.

-   :keywords: current keywords in the ``setup.py`` or ``pyproject.toml`` in comma-separated string format, e.g., ``diffpy, pdf, diffraction``
+:keywords: The keywords of the project.
+Each word is separated by a comma and a space. e.g., ``pdf, diffraction, neutron, x-ray``.
+The keywords may be found in ``pyproject.toml`` or ``setup.py``.

-   :project_name: <name_of_project (e.g. ``diffpy.pdfmorph``)>
+:project_name: The name of the project e.g., ``my-package``.
+For a namespace package, use e.g., ``diffpy.my-package``.

-   :package_dist_name: the default value is diffpy.my_project
+:package_dist_name: The name in the package distribution in PyPI and conda-forge .If your package name contains ``_``, replace it with ``-``. e.g., ``my-package``.
+For a namespace package, use e.g., ``diffpy.my-package``.

-   :package_dir_name: the default value is diffpy.my_project
+:package_dir_name: The name of the package directory.
+It must be lowercase e.g., ``my_package`` so that it can be imported as ``import my_package`` in a Python script.

-   :repo_name: default is diffpy.my_project
+:repo_name: The repository name of the project displayed on GitHub.
+It should be identical as the project_name.

-   :minimum_python_version: the default is 3.11
+:min_python: The minimum Python version.
+The default is ``3.11``.

-   :maximum_python_version: the default is 3.13
+:max_python: The maximum Python version.
+The default is ``3.13``.

-   :have_c_code: no (in general, but if there are C++ extensions, this will be yes)
+:have_c_code: Whether the package require C/C++ code that requires building the package.
+For pure Python packages, this is ``False``.
+The default is ``False``.

-   :Is a GUI application: run 'HEADLESS' tests (default: false): (default).
-If it is a GUI package, change this to ``true``.
+:headless_GUI_test: Run headless testing in GitHub CI.
+If your package does not contain GUI, the default is ``False``.

-   :workflow VERSION: (default).
-Version of the workflow to use.
+:workflow_version: Version of the reuseuable workflow to use. ``v0`` is the default.

 ..
 Important:: Skip the rest of Cookiecutter main workflow if you are starting a new project!
-Proceed to the :ref:` API documentation workflow<cookiecutter-workflow-api>` below.
+Proceed to the :ref:`3.
+API documentation workflow<cookiecutter-workflow-api>` below.

-1. cd into the new ``diffpy.<package_name>/`` directory (e.g., in our example ``pwd`` would return ``~/dev/diffpy.pdfmorph/diffpy.pdfmorph``) (we will refer to the nested directory as the "**cookiecutter**" directory and ``~/dev/diffpy.pdfmorph/`` as the "**main**" directory).
+3. cd into the new ``diffpy.<package_name>/`` directory (e.g., in our example ``pwd`` would return ``~/dev/diffpy.pdfmorph/diffpy.pdfmorph``) (we will refer to the nested directory as the "**cookiecutter**" directory and ``~/dev/diffpy.pdfmorph/`` as the "**main**" directory).

-2. Type ``ls -als`` (if you have the alias, this is ``ll``) compare the directory structures in this directory tree to that in the original repo to see what is different (ignore files at this point).
+4. Type ``ls -als`` (if you have the alias, this is ``ll``) compare the directory structures in this directory tree to that in the original repo to see what is different (ignore files at this point).
 Nothing to do here, just get familiar with the differences.

-3. Type ``mv ../.git .`` to move the ``.git`` directory from the main repo to the cookiecutter repo.
+5. Type ``mv ../.git .`` to move the ``.git`` directory from the main repo to the cookiecutter repo.

-4. Create a new branch for all the changes, e.g., ``git checkout -b cookierelease``.
+6. Create a new branch for all the changes, e.g., ``git checkout -b cookierelease``.

-5. Type ``cp -n -r ../src .`` to copy the source code from the main to the cookiecutter repo, without overwriting existing files in the destination.
+7. Type ``cp -n -r ../src .`` to copy the source code from the main to the cookiecutter repo, without overwriting existing files in the destination.
 If there is no src directory, it will be something like ``cp -n -r ../diffpy ./src``.

-6. Type ``git status`` to see a list of files that have been (1) untracked, (2) deleted, (3) modified.
+8. Type ``git status`` to see a list of files that have been (1) untracked, (2) deleted, (3) modified.
 Untracked files are in the cookiecutter but not in the original repo, deleted files are in the original but haven't been moved over, and modified files are in both but have been changed.

-7. Let's now copy over any documentation, similar to what we did with the src files.
+9. Let's now copy over any documentation, similar to what we did with the src files.
 We want to copy over everything in the ``doc/<path>/source`` file from the old repo to the ``doc/source`` file in the new repo.

     1. If you see this extra ``manual`` directory, run ``cp -n -r ../doc/manual/source/* ./doc/source``.

     2. If files are moved to a different path, open the project in PyCharm and do a global search (ctrl + shift + f) for ``../`` or ``..`` and modify all relative path instances.

-8. Now we will work on correcting all the things that are wrong.
+10. Now we will work on correcting all the things that are wrong.

     1. Add and commit each of the (1) untracked files to the git repo.
 These files are in the cookiecutter repo but not in the main repo, so can simply be "git added".
 Do it one (or a few) at a time to make it easier to rewind by having multiple commits.